Beliavsky/Fortran-code-on-GitHub/README.md

 [I2MEX: ideal 2-d Magnetohydrodynamic Equilibrium on Xplasma](https://github.com/PrincetonUniversity/i2mex): by providing a standard equilibrium representation, allows stability codes to obtain metric information from a variety of equilibrium sources.
 These include GEQDSK (EFIT format), INP1/inp1.cdf (CHEASE), eqdsk.cdf (JSOLVER) as well as TRANSP run data stored on local file system or in the MDSPlus tree.

+[KiNetic Orbit-averaging SOlver for Stellarators (KNOSOS)](https://github.com/joseluisvelasco/KNOSOS): calculates neoclassical transport in low-collisionality plasmas of three-dimensional magnetic confinement devices by solving the radially local drift-kinetic and quasineutrality equations, by José Luis Velasco.
+It relies on orbit-averaging to solve the drift-kinetic equation very fast.

 [KORC](https://github.com/ORNL-Fusion/KORC): Kinetic Orbit Runaway Code, from ORNL-Fusion

 [New Hampshire Dispersion relation Solver (NHDS)](https://github.com/danielver02/NHDS): solves the linear hot-plasma dispersion relation based on the Vlasov-Maxwell set of equations, by Daniel Verscharen